 These penalties apply to single violations; multiple violations in the same project can easily result in enormous penalties.

-Our Import and Export Control Compliance Consultants and Law Firm provides legal counsel about export license requirements to contractors throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.
-Call our import export control attorneys today for immediate help.
+Our export import consultants and ITAR Compliance Law Firm provides legal counsel and export control training about export license requirements to contractors throughout the United States and overseas including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Washington DC, West Virginia, Wisconsin, Wyoming, and Virgin Islands.
+Call our import export consultants today for immediate help.

-For immediate help with import export licenses and export control compliance matters, call our consultants and attorneys at 1-866-601-5518 for a FREE consultation or contact us online.
+For immediate help with regulatory compliance consulting, import export licenses and export controls compliance matters, call our import export consultants and attorneys at 1-866-601-5518 for a FREE consultation or contact us online.